juananpe/langgraph-mcp-pipeline/README.md

 ### ai-image-gen-pipeline.py

-This script defines a pipeline for generating prompts and images using MCP.
-The pipeline includes nodes for generating prompts, processing feedback, and generating images.
-It also handles the initialization of the MCP server parameters.
+This script demonstrates the integration of LangGraph API with Human-in-the-Loop (HIL) within Open WebUI Pipelines.
+It defines a pipeline for generating prompts and images using MCP, including nodes for generating prompts, processing feedback, and generating images.

 #### Key Components:
 - **Dependencies**: `aiosqlite`, `langgraph`, `langgraph-checkpoint-sqlite`, `mcp[cli]`.